-AIA Billing is a billing method that requires a specialized set of progress claiming forms prescribed by the American Institute of Architects (AIA).
+AIA Billing is a billing method that requires a specialised set of progress billing forms prescribed by the American Institute of Architects (AIA).
 See www.aiacontracts.org.

 An Allowance is an amount of money that has been set aside in a construction contract’s original sum to cover the costs of paying for known items that were not specified in detail in the contract.